amoshnin/Rust-DataStructures/src/rust_fundamentals/README.md

     }
 }
 ```
-Here we have the tests for these macros:
+Here we have the tests for these rust_fundamentals.macros:
 ```rust
 #[test]
 fn simple_sum_test() {